SAM-NZ-1127/CODEPATH-AND101-PROJECT_01/README.md

 ## Summary

-**Hello, Squirrel!** is an Android app that recreates the common "Hello, World!" to introduce ourselves to the neighborhood squirrel 🐿.  **Providing us with a way to introduce ourselves by providing some basic information about us**
+**Hello, Squirrel!** is an Android app that recreates the common "Hello, World!" to introduce ourselves to the neighborhood squirrel 🐿.  **Providing us with a way to introduce ourselves by providing some basic information about myself through this app.**

 If I had to describe this project in three (3) emojis, they would be: **😊, 💻, 🔍**